 Saints Row: The Third Remastered can be played either on your own or with another player online.
 The full game is playable in co-op, with a bonus Cat and Mouse activity only appearing if you’re with another person.
 Also, there’s a ‘Whored Mode’ on the main menu which is, if you’ve not guessed it, a Hoard Mode in which you have to stay alive as long as you can against the zombies.
 This is also playable in one or two-player.

 Saints Row: The Third Remastered has always been my favourite Saints Row title, followed closely by Saints Row 2, due to the crazy events and more realistic combat.
-Okay, the game itself isn’t realistic at all, you drive a car which shoots out people, you purposely break every bone in your body for money, and you can make your character look like the living dead (with included ‘zombie’ voice), but at least it’s not like Saints Row IV… In that game, which I reviewed on the Switch HERE, you’re in a Matrix-like simulation of Steelport, so you have superhuman powers and abilities which allow you to fly, run super-fast, throw people for miles, and more.
+Okay, the game itself isn’t realistic at all, you drive a car that shoots out people, you purposely break every bone in your body for money, and you can make your character look like the living dead (with included ‘zombie’ voice), but at least it’s not like Saints Row IV… In that game, which I reviewed on the Switch HERE, you’re in a Matrix-like simulation of Steelport, so you have superhuman powers and abilities which allow you to fly, run super-fast, throw people for miles, and more.
 It sounds like a great time, but it removes quite a bit of fun out of the game.

 This game keeps you grounded, forcing you to drive cars for quick transport (as there’s no fast travel), summon helicopters to reach the roof of buildings, make use of boats when travelling on water, and forcefully jumping into every single car as you kick the original owner out with ease.
 For me, this is so much better than being able to jump hundreds of feet and run up the side of walls, it immerses you and makes the game seem more relatable than the later titles.